allrom/RoRPro/README.md

 * Services (job queues, cache servers, search engines, etc.)

 * Deployment was being performed to <i>ScaleWay Cloud</i>
+  (Appliance is being offline now, but can be started on demand)

 <hr>
 Test Study Project 06 - 12.2019, <span>&#169;</span> Thinknetica